weiganghuang/devwrk-1703/devwrk-1703.md

-# Using Ansible to Automate Environement Configuration, Application (NSO) Deployment, and Beyond
+# DevNet Workshop Build an Ansible Playbook to Automate NSO Service Package Deployment
 ## Hands On Guide

 ****